kent-rasmussen/azt/USAGE.md

 - A settings file (`CheckDefaults`), any time a check is run, to preserve settings, including current `ps`/`profile` selection.
 This allows you to continue where you left off.
 - A tone frame definitions file (`ToneFrames`), once at least one has been defined.
 I strongly recommend not modifying this file outside of A→Z+T.
 - A verification status file (`VerificationStatus`), where your progress in verification is stored.
+- A Sound card settings file (`SoundSettings`), where your sound card settings are stored.
 - An `audio` folder, where sound files are saved, once at least one has been recorded.
 - A `report` folder, where report files (txt and xml) are stored whenever run by the user.
 These are set apart from the rest of the repository to reduce clutter.
 N.B.: relative links to audio work in this hierarchy, if you move a report from this directory, be sure to update the links accordingly.
 - An ad hoc groups file (`AdHocGroups`), if you have defined any ad hoc groups.